Span-America rates comfort; convoluted foam mattress pads display index

 Span-America also is offering another new futon mattress pad, the Sleepy Time, which is a lower-priced variation of the Sleep Right pad.

-Retails on the new pads will range from $39.95 to $59.95 for the twin size.
+Retails on the new pads will range from $39.95 to $59.95 for the full size futon mattress.
 Both Sleep Right and Sleepy Time will be packaged in graphic four-color boxes.

 Another new product introduced is the Props reading pillow, a pillow wedge to be used while sitting up in bed.
 The pillow features the same foam construction as the mattress pads and a ticking.
 It will retail for $30 to $35.

 According to Spann, focus group studies of 600 homes contributed toward the development of these second generation products.
-"The American population feels entitled to a better night's sleep,' he said.
-"The psychology is built in there, and what we've done is recognize it.' https://futonadvisors.com/sleep-system-perform-advisors-futon/
+"The American population feels entitled to a better night's sleep,' he said, "the psychology is built in there, and what we've done is recognize it.'
+Read related post: https://futonadvisors.com/sleep-system-perform-advisors-futon/

 Karen Conrads, senior vice president marketing at Pillowtex, explained that the second generation products reflected new technologies which have been developed in the comfort sleep area.